TANZANIA NATIONAL PARKS AND DESTINATIONS

 Lake Manyara National Park

 The amount of animals you’ll be able to see inside the park is phenomenal.
 Large groups of elephants, zebras and giraffes as well as buffalos, impalas, hippos, to name just a few.
 But that’s not all!
-Lake Manyara national park is also famous for its tree climbing lions.
+Lake Manyara national park also hosts the largest population of baboons and is famous for its tree climbing lions.
 Yep, you read that right, lions sitting in a tree.

 Birdlife is also very interesting inside the park, with more than 400 species being present, including sacred ibis, flamingo, lesser flamingo, pelican, Egyptian geese and many more.